KaziArman/ask-youtube/README.md

 <h2>Usage</h2>

 <ol>
-  <li>Open your web browser and navigate to the URL provided by Streamlit.</li>
+  <li>Open your web browser and navigate to this url: - <a href="https://ask-youtube.streamlit.app/">https://ask-youtube.streamlit.app/</a> .</li>
+   <li style="color:red;font-weight: bold;">Create your own OpenAI account <a href="https://platform.openai.com/account/api-keys">here</a> and enter your OpenAI API key into the "Enter your API key" text box</li>
-  <li>Paste a YouTube video link into the designated input field and click "Submit."</li>
+  <li>Paste a YouTube video link into the designated input field and click "Summarize Part by Part" or ask any other questions about the video in the Chat Interface.</li>
-  <li>The bot will provide a summary of the video's content.</li>
-  <li>You can ask specific questions about the video using the chat interface.</li>
-  <li>If there's any information missing in the video, click the "ChatGPT" button to engage with ChatGPT and get more details.</li>
+  <li>If there's any information is not briefly explained in the video, click the "ChatGPT" button to engage with ChatGPT and get more details.</li>
 </ol>

 <h2>Technologies Used</h2>